jimblandy/laproscope/README.md

 Hacking
 -------

-I don't quite remember how I did it, but I managed to replace the _*.xpi_ file in the _extensions_ subdirectory of my Firefox profile with a symlink to my source tree, so that simply restarting Firefox reloaded the current sources.
-There's almost certainly a better way, but I don't know what it is.
+If you're going to hack on Laproscope, you may find it convenient to have Firefox read Laproscope's sources straight from your working copy, instead of from the _.xpi_ file.
+Then, you can test your changes simply by re-starting Firefox, instead of re-building and re-installing the _.xpi_.

+To work this way, replace the _laproscope@red-bean.com.xpi_ file in the _extensions_ subdirectory of your profile directory with a file named _laproscope@red-bean.com_ (no _.xpi_ extension), whose contents are, simply, the path of your Laproscope working directory - the directory containing this _README.md_ file.

 Spelling
 --------